 Cameras are complicated.
 I was frustrated with my first DSLR.
-I just couldn’t capture what I saw through my viewfinder.
-It took a ton of trial and error.
+I couldn’t capture what I saw through my viewfinder.
+It took a ton of trial and error to improve my photography.

 When I managed to work it all out, I started taking some pretty spectacular images.
-In this post, I will share with you everything that I’ve learned from my mistakes.
+This photography for beginners guide will share with you everything that I’ve learned from my mistakes.

 As beginner photographers, we tend to be visual learners.
 And it’s my job to make beginning photography as easy as possible for you.